-With the end of triathlon season quickly approaching, it’s time to think about cleaning all of the gear and bags, especially if you haven’t touched them during the year.
+With triathlon season quickly approaching, it’s time to think about cleaning all of the gear and bags, especially if you haven’t touched them during the year.
 Seriously!
 Just consider where your bags have been and what has gone into them…all that sweaty spandex and shoes.
 But, this doesn’t just apply to cleaning triathlete bags; it also applies to all of your luggage.
 And then there’s all that gear…

 If you’re like us, when was the last time you thought about cleaning luggage, let alone the last time you actually did it?
 It’s not the first thing we think about coming home after a race.
 But, maybe it should be.
 We pack our clothes, personal care items, shoes, dirty clothes, and so much more in our luggage.
 We place gear bags, carry-on bags, and suitcases on surfaces where so many people have walked and touched and where germs and dirt abound!